DarkoGNU/DarkoGNU.github.io/_posts/2022-05-13-user_mode_linux_tutorial.md

 mkfs.ext4 image.raw
 ```

-Mount the image and extract it:
+Mount the image and extract the filesystem:

 ```bash
 mkdir mnt/